 Intersections represent significant potential for conflict on any street network.
-Conflicting traffic movements can create extremely dangerous situations, with vulnerable road users at the greatest risk.
+Conflicting traffic movements combine with often deadly consequences and vulnerable road users are at the greatest risk in these situations.
 The safety of all users, including vehicle occupants, is placed at greater risk when higher vehicle speed is the priority at intersections.
-Clear zones, large turn radii, and extended signal phases, combined, reinforce drivers' belief that intersections should be approached and traversed at high speed.
+Clear zones, large turn radii, and extended signal phases combine to reinforce drivers' belief that intersections should be approached and traversed at high speed.
 Intersection design plays a critical role in street safety.